 When life happens you want to be prepared.
-You want your property to go to people you trust, your children to have a guardian, and your life to be sorted out in case anything ever happens.
-Contact an attorney to help you get started.
+You want your property to go to the people you trust, your children to have a guardian, and your life to be sorted out in case anything ever happens.

 There is a process to go through to make sure everything is in place: You create a trust or a will.
 While they both initially do the same thing, there are differences that make choosing one over the other an important decision.

 Most people go with a will.
 It has a simpler setup and is cheaper to set up than a trust, but there are important differences that make it the right decision for some people.

 If you are trying to decide between a will or a trust, this blog will provide you with further information on the difference between the two.
 This is an incredibly important decision to make, so you’re going to want someone to guide you through the process so that you have the peace of mind knowing that everything is under control if you were to pass.
 Contact Susan Gwinn Attorney at Law in Athens today for professional estate planning.